leeyumsk/IRL-Subtitles/README.md

 This is all the documentation that was created in the testing and researching on creating the glasses.
 This also has the pinouts that were used on the glasses for reference.

 ## What the Project could use
-1. Faster processing, moving computation on the the board
+1. Faster processing, moving computation on the the board.
 2. Better integration between programs, face detect, sound location, and speech to text.
 3. Localization of sound implemnted.
+4. Battery mangament within code.

 ## Helpful Links
 https://github.com/espressif/esp-who/tree/master